The Pulse of K-Entertainment

 #CJ ENM#TXT#tvN#K-Fashion#Yeonjun#Kill It: Style Creator War#Fashion Survival Show

 tvN’s Kill It: Style Creator War will premiere on May 12 at 10:10 p.m.
-KST with 100 contestants and seven label leaders, putting Yeonjun (최연준) of TXT (투모로우바이투게더) at the center of Korean fashion’s next survival-show bet, according to TenAsia’s April 14 report and tvN coverage aggregated by Soompi.
+KST with 100 contestants and seven label leaders, putting Yeonjun (최연준) of TXT (투모로우바이투게더) at the center of Korean fashion’s next survival-show bet, according to TenAsia’s April 14 report on tvN’s official teaser rollout.
 The move positions an idol fashion operator, not a conventional MC, as one of the format’s clearest brand signals.
 That matters because CJ ENM is not reviving fashion TV as a niche runway game.
 It is reframing fashion creators as mainstream entertainment talent with social reach, camera fluency, and personal branding built in.
 Korea Herald’s March 30 report made the strategy plain: this is the company that once owned Korea’s model-competition lane, now rebuilding it for the creator economy with idols, actors, stylists, and digital-native contestants in the same spotlight.

 Kill It is betting that K-fashion can play like prime survival TV

-Kill It is being sold as a search for the next generation of K-fashion trend leaders, not just the next model, according to Soompi’s teaser coverage and The Korea Herald.
+Kill It is being sold as a search for the next generation of K-fashion trend leaders, not just the next model, according to tvN’s March 30 teaser rollout as reported by The Korea Herald and echoed by TenAsia’s April 14 update.
 That distinction is the whole hook.
 Traditional fashion competitions rewarded runway skill or design technique. tvN’s new format wants contestants who can style, perform, sell an image, and turn attention into culture.
-TenAsia reported that the show’s 100 contestants collectively bring massive built-in reach, while the teaser campaign alone pulled nearly 4 million views before premiere week.
+The Korea Herald said the show will open with 100 contestants and seven label leaders, which tells you this is being built as a personality market as much as a style contest.
+TenAsia also reported that the teaser campaign pulled nearly 4 million views before premiere week.
 That is why this launch looks bigger than another cable vanity project.
 It feels closer to what Korean entertainment already understands best: turning niche expertise into fandom-driven competition television, then letting the internet decide who becomes commercially unavoidable.

 Yeonjun is the clearest signal of what this show wants to be